INTRODUCTION

 In the square between the temple of Osiris and the balagan of dervishes, the atheist Plumper, who called himself a prophet, was preaching.
 He was dressed in a wide red toga and sat under a canopy at a table covered in piles of books, pamphlets and newspapers that refuted all the religions, both old and new.
 The dance of the dervishes sometimes turned into some sort of spontaneous movement; it captivated the spectators as a gust of wind carries away dry leaves; the ring of circling quickly expanded, went beyond the pillars of the balagan; new little whirlpools formed, and it so happened that the atheist Plumper in his flowing toga spun around on the platform to the point of complete exhaustion with the white priests of Osiris.

-In the neighboring narrow dark alley, covered with glass, there were offices of mediums and clairvoyants, who, for a small fee, took relations with the other world upon themselves.
+In the neighboring narrow dark alley, covered with glass, there were offices of mediums and clairvoyants, who, for a small fee, took upon the relations with the other world themselves.
 In this alley, the living and the dead strangely intermingled.

 - "Who wants to speak with the spirit of a girl who died 200 years ago?
 With an Egyptian from the time of the first pharaohs!
 The late father of the banker Girfeld is requesting his son!
 Does anyone need Karl XII?"

-All of this was shouted by the dozens of anxious acolytes who appeared on the balconies and at the doors of the offices.
+All of this was shouted out by dozens of anxious acolytes who appeared on the balconies and at the doors of the offices.

 In the waiting rooms, on wicker sofas at round tables with photographs of spirits laid out on them, visitors were constantly sitting, waiting for their turn.